apollographql/apollo-client/.api-reports/api-report-react_internal.md

     variables?: TVariables;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "useBackgroundQuery" has more than one declaration; you need to add a TSDoc member reference selector
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "useBackgroundQuery"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "useReadQuery"
 //
 // @public
-interface QueryReference<TData = unknown, TVariables = unknown> {
+export interface QueryReference<TData = unknown, TVariables = unknown> {
+    // Warning: (ae-incompatible-release-tags) The symbol "[PROMISE_SYMBOL]" is marked as @public, but its signature references "QueryRefPromise" which is marked as @internal
+    //
     // (undocumented)
     [PROMISE_SYMBOL]: QueryRefPromise<TData>;
-    // Warning: (ae-forgotten-export) The symbol "InternalQueryReference" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly [QUERY_REFERENCE_SYMBOL]: InternalQueryReference<TData>;
     // Warning: (ae-forgotten-export) The symbol "DisposeFn" needs to be exported by the entry point index.d.ts